jnutt367/MongoNutt/README.md

 # MongoNutt
-This is going to documaent the journey throughout my MongoDB University studies.
+This is going to document the journey throughout my MongoDB University studies.